-Nate Hoey joined the Williams College Athletic Department in June of 2013.
+Nate Hoey is in his eighth year with the Ephs joining the Williams College Athletic Department in June of 2013.

-2019 saw the Ephs win the NCAA Indoor Championship as well as the indoor and outdoor New England Championship titles and the NESCAC Championship.
+2019 saw the Ephs win the NCAA Indoor Championship as well as the indoor and outdoor New England Championships and the NESCAC Championship.

 Additionally, the Ephs have won six straight NESCAC Championships (2019, 2018, 2017, 2016, 2015, & 2014).

-Individually, during the past six years, the women of Williams have claimed four NCAA Championship titles, 9 NCAA Runner-Up performances, 80 All-Americans awards, 125 NCAA Qualifiers, 39 NESCAC Champions, 141 All-NESCAC Honorees, 4 NESCAC Rookie-of-the-Year winners, 45 D3 New England Champions, 176 USTFCCCA All-Region Honors, and set 34 School Records.
-The Ephs have also been named a USTFCCCA National All-Academic Team each year and 41 individuals have earned USTFCCCA National All-Academic recognition.
+Individually, during the past seven years, the women of Williams have claimed four NCAA Championship titles, 9 NCAA Runner-Up performances, 100 All-Americans awards, 143 NCAA Qualifiers, 39 NESCAC Champions, 141 All-NESCAC Honorees, 4 NESCAC Rookie-of-the-Year winners, 50 D3 New England Champions, 191 USTFCCCA All-Region Honors, and set 38 School Records.
+The Ephs have also been named a USTFCCCA National All-Academic Team each year and 60 individuals have earned USTFCCCA National All-Academic recognition.

 |2019 NCAA Indoor Champions|

-For his efforts, Hoey was named USTFCCCA National Indoor Coach of the Year in 2019 and USTFCCCA New England Regional Coach of The Year in 2019, 2018 and 2014 and NESCAC Coaching Staff of the Year honors in 2018, 2015 and 2014.
+For his efforts, Hoey was named USTFCCCA National Indoor Coach of the Year in 2019 and USTFCCCA New England Regional Coach of The Year in 2020, 2019, 2018 and 2014 and the Ephs garnered the NESCAC Coaching Staff of the Year honors in 2018, 2015 and 2014.

 Williams College Director of Athletics Lisa Melendy announced the hiring of Nate Hoey to fill the position of head women's track & field coach on June 7, 2013.